Mehran-Arabshahi/NY-Housing-Analysis/README.md

 ## About Section

 This project aims to explore the New York Housing Dataset in order to showcase total price distribution, listing per localities, property for sale distributions, and overall funding in the state of New York.
-Furthermore, this dataset was obtained from NIDULA ELGIRIYEWITHANA's New York Housing Market
+Furthermore, this dataset was obtained from NIDULA ELGIRIYEWITHANA's New York Housing Market dataset.

 ## Purpose Section

-The purpose of this project is to practice exploring through
+The purpose of this project is to get comfortable with exporing datasets like this one.
+I wanted to challenge myself by using this data and